jkhut/artificial-fog-collection-system/README.md

 ## 🌍 Broader Impact

 Water scarcity affects over 4 billion people worldwide.
-This fog collection system offers a scalable, energy-efficient, and geographically unrestricted alternative to desalination and groundwater extraction — particularly valuable for rural and underprivileged communities in arid and fog-prone regions.
+This fog collection system offers a scalable, energy-efficient, and geographically unrestricted alternative to desalination and groundwater extraction — particularly valuable for rural and underserved communities in arid, fog-prone regions.

 ---